uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/graphics-transformations.md

 # Solution

-The transform in this interactive *translates* the arrow 2 units to the right and 3 units up.
+The transform in this interactive *translates* the shape 2 units to the right and 3 units up.
-Subtracting three translates the arrow down and to the left.
+Subtracting three translates the shape down and to the left.

 {panel end}

-The transform you did in the above interactive is called a *translation* &ndash; it translates the arrow around the grid.
+The transform you did in the above interactive is called a *translation* &ndash; it translates the shape around the grid.
 This kind of transform is used in graphics to specify where an object should be placed in a scene, but it has many other uses, such as making an animated object move along a path, or specifying the position of the imaginary camera (viewpoint).

 The next challenge involves changing the size of the image.

-{interactive slug="2d-arrow-manipulations" type="whole-page" text="true" parameters="config=coord-scale"}
+{interactive slug="2d-shape-manipulations" type="whole-page" text="true" parameters="config=coord-scale"}

 Scaling